Cogitus/sdg-mlops/README.md

 # What is the purpose of this?
 This repository presents an implementation of a multilabel classification solution for scientometric data that classifies inputs into one or more Sustainable Development Goals (SDGs) from the United Nations General Assembly.
-The model was developed by Alexandre Dias who deserve all the credits for his work.
+The model was developed by Alexandre Dias who deserve all the credits for this work.

 The goal of this repo, on other way, is to apply the model already developed by the author to a MLops paradigm, making it easier to deploy and maintain.